costaparas/DataAnalyticsService/api/README.md

 # API readme
 ## Introduction
 The API server supports token authentication.
+The API server can be run with auth enabled or disabled.

 ## Generate private key file
 ```bash
 # write a new private key to a file called 'my_private_key'.